PlaidCloud/website/content/en/docs/tasks/administer-cluster/namespaces-walkthrough.md

 ## Create new namespaces

-For this exercise, we will create two additional Kubernetes namespaces to hold our content.
+For this exercise, we will create two additional PlaidCloud namespaces to hold our content.

-Let's imagine a scenario where an organization is using a shared Kubernetes cluster for development and production use cases.
+Let's imagine a scenario where an organization is using a shared PlaidCloud cluster for development and production use cases.

 The development team would like to maintain a space in the cluster where they can get a view on the list of Pods, Services, and Deployments they use to build and run their application.
-In this space, Kubernetes resources come and go, and the restrictions on who can or cannot modify resources are relaxed to enable agile development.
+In this space, PlaidCloud resources come and go, and the restrictions on who can or cannot modify resources are relaxed to enable agile development.

 The operations team would like to maintain a space in the cluster where they can enforce strict procedures on who can or cannot manipulate the set of
 Pods, Services, and Deployments that run the production site.

-One pattern this organization could follow is to partition the Kubernetes cluster into two namespaces: `development` and `production`.
+One pattern this organization could follow is to partition the PlaidCloud cluster into two namespaces: `development` and `production`.

 Let's create two new namespaces to hold our work.